 3. Utrecht University

-For those pursuing legal studies, Utrecht University’s commitment to cutting-edge fields, like the intersection of law and technology, provides a forward-looking education.
-Adriana Figueredo from Paraguay, who pursued a Master’s degree in Law and Technology in Europe at Utrecht University, highlighted her intentional choice of “a program taught entirely in English, in an emerging field at the intersection of law and technology.”
-This focus ensures that students are prepared for evolving legal landscapes and can engage deeply with complex, contemporary legal issues from a global perspective.
+For students interested in the intersection of law and technology, Utrecht University offers the English-taught LL.M. program Law and Technology in Europe.
+Adriana Figueredo from Paraguay, who pursued a master’s degree in Law and Technology in Europe at Utrecht University, highlighted her intentional choice of “a program taught entirely in English, in an emerging field at the intersection of law and technology.”
+This focus helps students engage with contemporary legal issues from a European and international perspective.

 4. Tilburg University

 For aspiring legal professionals, Tilburg University offers specialized programs that align with evolving global demands.
-João Pedro Rocha Oliveira from Brazil, who completed an LL.M. in International Business Taxation, deliberately chose Tilburg because his prior exchange experience there was “overwhelmingly positive,” and the Master’s program “stood out as one of the best programs available in its field, backed by the expertise of the renowned Tilburg Fiscal Institute.”
-This highlights the university’s strong academic reputation and its ability to provide in-depth expertise in niche legal areas, delivered through English instruction.
+João Pedro Rocha Oliveira from Brazil, who completed an LL.M. in International Business Taxation, deliberately chose Tilburg because his prior exchange experience there was “overwhelmingly positive,” and the master’s program “stood out as one of the best programs available in its field, backed by the expertise of the renowned Tilburg Fiscal Institute.”
+His experience highlights the university’s ability to provide in-depth expertise in specialized legal areas through English-taught programs.

 5. Maastricht University